-Teachers who have earned additional, relevant degrees or sufficient college hours to warrant a salary change are responsible for reporting and supplying a transcript to the bookkeeper.
-The appropriate salary increase will be reflected in the next paycheck provided it is at least two weeks4 from the time the notice and documentation is delivered.4 All salary changes will be on a "go forward" basis, and no back pay will be awarded.
+Teachers who have earned additional, relevant degrees or sufficient college hours to warrant a salary change are responsible for reporting and supplying a transcript to ¬¬¬Calico Rock School District.
+The appropriate salary increase will be reflected in the next paycheck provided it is at least two weeks from the time the notice and documentation is delivered.
+All salary changes will be on a "go forward" basis, and no back pay will be awarded.